 Developer: Blue Sky Software Publisher: Sega Released: 1992 Genre: Action

 As much as we associate Capcom with the Disney license Sega has as much of an illustrious history with the House of the Mouse as well.
 Many of their Genesis titles are some of the best Disney games around.
 Some are hidden gems like Quackshot.
 But like Capcom they have their share of failures as well.
 Someday I would like to know what went wrong with Fantasia.
-The Little Mermaid isn’t as bad as that game but has few redeeming qualities.
+The Little Mermaid is not as bad as that game but has few redeeming qualities.
 You are better off rewatching the movie than playing this one.

 Despite the name this is not an adaptation of the movie.
 The game simply uses the characters and setting for its own unique adventure.
 As either Ariel or King Triton your mission is to change all ten polyps in each level back to merfolk before fighting an end level boss.
 There is virtually no difference between the two aside from their means of attack.